olivermg/rotating-rsync/README.md

 ## Examples

-For example to keep the 4 daily, 3 weekly and 2 monthly backups you could use the crontab below:
+For example to keep the 4 most recent daily, 3 weekly and 2 monthly backups you could use the crontab below:

 ```cron
 # m   h  dom mon dow   command